ZewAB/DDA/README.md

 # DDA
-Debiased and data-adaptive estimation of the average treatment effect on the treated (ATT) in high dimensions
+Debiased and data-adaptive (DDA) estimation of the average treatment effect on the treated (ATT) in high dimensions